rock-solid/wordpress-mobile-pack/wp-content/plugins/wordpress-mobile-pack/readme.txt

 == Known issues and limitations for v2.0 ==

-* A new version will be released next week to solve the issue caused by the curl package being disabled on some servers.
-* V2.0 of the mobile web app doesn't display the Pages from your blog, only categories and posts.
+* V2.0 of the mobile web app doesn't display the *Pages* from your blog, only categories and posts.
+Support for Pages will be added in the next major release.
 * The mobile web app doesn't include user authentication.
 If your blog settings enable comments only for logged in users, they will be disabled in the mobile web app.
 * For now, supported mobile browsers include Safari, Google Chrome, Android's native browser and Internet Explorer 10.
 Firefox support will be added in later versions.
 * Only featured images from your blog posts are used to generate the cover of the mobile web app and images for the list of posts.
 Images integrated in a post's content are displayed only on the details page for that post.